indieweb/wordpress-micropub/readme.md

 For reasons of security it is recommended that you only use this plugin on sites that implement HTTPS.

 Supports the full OAuth2/IndieAuth authentication and authorization flow.
 Defaults to IndieAuth.com.
 Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints or by setting the options `indieauth_authorization_endpoint` and `indieauth_token_endpoint`.

 If you want to use your own site as an IndieAuth endpoint, you can activate the IndieAuth plugin which is recommended but not required.
 You can disable the authentication in favor of an alternative plugin.
+This can be done by removing the loading of the auth flow or setting MICROPUB_LOCAL_AUTH to 1.

+`remove_action( 'plugins_loaded', 'load_micropub_auth', 20 );`

 If the token's `me` value matches a WordPress user's or author post URL, that user will be used.
 If there is only one site author that will be matched otherwise.